Lincoln Memorial University-DeBusk College of Osteopathic Medicine

 - Physics, 8 semester hours with lab

-*Will accept a combination of 16 hours of inorganic, organic, and biochemistry
+*Will accept a combination of 16 hours of inorganic chemistry, organic chemistry, and biochemistry.

 Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule: